stajichlab/GWSS_Microbiome_Analysis/data/README.md

 To re-run this analysis, please download raw sequence files from NCBI.

-These files will be available soon here: XXX
+The sequence files are available under BioProject <a href=https://www.ncbi.nlm.nih.gov/bioproject/934966> PRJNA934966</a>.